pyodide/pyodide/docs/development/new-packages.md

 # Creating a Pyodide package

+It is recommended to look into how other similar packages are built in Pyodide.
+If you encounter difficulties in building your package after trying the steps listed here, open a [new Pyodide issue](https://github.com/pyodide/pyodide/issues).

 ## Quickstart

 If you wish to use a package in Pyodide that is not already included, first you